rustyio/dasht/README.md

 A bucket of ideas for the future:

++ Display a dashboard index if no default dashboard is specified.
 + Fix up 'scroll' tile.
 + Create a 'delta' tile.
 (Up / down X percent.)
-+ Read data in batches to reduce browser resource usage.
-+ Load user defined plugins.
++ Support user-defined plugins.

 # Contributing